dgbarrett/cminus/README.md

-A compiler for the C- minus language described in *Compiler Construction Principles And Practice* by Kenneth Louden
+A compiler for the C- minus language described in *Compiler Construction Principles And Practice*, by Kenneth Louden.

 Building and Running the cm compiler
 -------------------------------------